 You no doubt already have a list of words and phrases that you associate with your business and each of your products, with the emphasis on that you associate.
 The question that begs to be asked here is

 What do your customers associate your business and products with?

 While it is acceptable to start building your list with your choice of keywords, it must be expanded by incorporating keywords and phrases that your customers are most likely to use.
-Look for clues in your traffic analytics (where still available), without ignoring category variations, brands, colours and even price points.
-Think in terms of phrases and group of words, rather than single keywords.
+Look for clues in your traffic analytics (where still available) without ignoring category variations, brands, colors, and even price points.
+Think in terms of phrases and groups of words, rather than single keywords.
 And when targeting multiple locations, consider how different countries and cultures refer to the same product.

 Refine and Group Keyword Lists

 Having a large keyword list that relates to all aspects of your business and website is useful for general SEO and for campaigns intended to boost exposure and traffic for your website.
 However, when you start running campaigns that target specific groups of customers and drive them to specific product and service pages, the list needs to be reduced to keywords relevant to that campaign only.
 Broad and popular keywords and phrases can reach a far larger audience, but since they also tend to have more competition, the bid amounts, and overall cost, is also much higher.

 A useful approach is to look at your keyword terms and phrases in terms of search intent – what is the user’s intended purpose when searching:

 - Informational – merely looking for additional information, and these phrases may include terms such as more information, details for, features of, etc.

 - Navigational – not that common, but still used by some users; this type of query tends to include a domain or brand in the search query.

 - Commercial – these queries usually include very specific parameters such as colors, price, compare, versus, and size.
 These users are very close to buying, and while they might not be using transactional queries, they could still turn to buyers immediately if they find what they are looking for.